WestleyK/drive-mount/README.md

 # drive-mount
-Simple script to mount and unmount external drives
+A simple script to mount and unmount external drives.
 <br>